 '''

 logicalOrExpression:

 logicalAndExpression ('||' logicalAndExpression)

 ;

 logicalAndExpression:

 equalityExpression ('&&' equalityExpression)

-.

 '''

-A logical boolean expression is either an equality expression (15.22), or an invocation of a logical boolean operator on an expression e_1 with argument e_2 .
+A logical boolean expression is either an equality expression (16.22), or an invocation of a logical boolean operator on an expression e_1 with argument e_2 .

-Evaluation of a logical boolean expression b of the form $e_1||e_2$ causes the evaluation of e_1 ; if e_1 evaluates to true, the result of evaluating b is true, otherwise e_2 is evaluated to an object o, which is then subjected to boolean conversion (15.4.1) producing an object r, which is the value of b.
+Evaluation of a logical boolean expression b of the form $e_1||e_2$ causes the evaluation of e_1 which is then subjected to boolean conversion, yielding an object o_1 ; if o_1 is true, the result of evaluating b is true, otherwise e_2 is evaluated to an object o_2 , which is then subjected to boolean conversion (16.4.1) producing an object r, which is the value of b.

-Evaluation of a logical boolean expression b of the form $e_1 \&\& e_2$ causes the evaluation of e_1 ; if e_1 does not evaluate to true, the result of evaluating b is false, otherwise e_2 is evaluated to an object o, which is then subjected to boolean conversion producing an object r, which is the value of b.
+Evaluation of a logical boolean expression b of the form $e_1 \&\& e_2$ causes the evaluation of e_1 which is then subjected to boolean conversion, yielding an object o_1 ; if o_1 is not true, the result of evaluating b is false, otherwise e_2 is evaluated to an object o_2 , which is then subjected to boolean conversion producing an object r, which is the value of b.

-A logical boolean expression b of the form $e_1\&\&e_2$ shows that a variable v has type T if all of the following conditions hold:
+A logical boolean expression b of the form $e_1 \&\& e_2$ shows that a variable v has type T if all of the following conditions hold:

-- Either e_1 shows that v has type T or e_2 shows that v has type T. - \bullet v is a local variable or formal parameter. - The variable v is not mutated in e_2 or within a closure.
+- Either e_1 shows that v has type T or e_2 shows that v has type T. - \bullet v is a local variable or formal parameter.

+• The variable v is not mutated in e_2 or within a closure.